 To find out what the market rate is paying, view latest HRINZ Remuneration Surveys (M).

 If you are planning to study for a career in Human Resource Management, visit HR Education for more information.

 The HRINZ Career Development Framework assists those who are already working in HR but would like to develop their career further.

-The HRINZ Career Development Framework compromises of 5 aspects of career development services that HRINZ offers such as: Mentoring & Coaching, Career Log, Educational Endorsement Programme and Professional Membership Accreditation.
+The HRINZ Career Development Framework compromises of 5 aspects of career development services that HRINZ offers such as: Mentoring & Coaching, Career Log, Educational Endorsement Programme and Chartered Membership Accreditation.
 The framework is based on the HRINZ HR Competencies module.

 HRINZ members can start their career development plan by using their individual Career Log, an online web-based system where members are able to record, monitor, track and assess their career development to date.

-Professional Membership Accreditation
+Chartered Membership Accreditation

-HR practitioners and HR academics should be aiming to achieve Professional Membership Accreditation.
-This is professional recognition of your expertise, skill and knowledge as an HR practitioner and gives you the right to use post nominals MHRINZ after your name.
+HR practitioners and HR academics should be aiming to achieve Chartered Membership Accreditation.
+This is professional recognition of your expertise, skill and knowledge as an HR practitioner and gives you the right to use post nominals CMHRINZ after your name.
 The post nominals are a visual validation of your career achievements to date indicating to your colleagues, clients, managers, recruiters and future employers that you have attained a level of competence and experience that is recognised by your profession, industry and national body.

 HRINZ HR Competencies

 There are our five competencies which HRINZ members must demonstrate their knowledge, experience and understanding as effective and competent HR practitioners.